The 10 people most likely to be Britain’s next Prime Minister - according to bookies

-Next Prime Minister odds: who will be next UK PM after Liz Truss - including Rishi Sunak and Boris Johnson
+Next UK Prime Minister odds: who will be the next after Liz Truss, including Boris - and next general election

 The bookmakers’ odds are in - the fourth Prime Minister since 2019 could be...

-She’s only been in office for a little more than a month, but already voters (and many of her own MPs) are thinking ahead to a post-Liz Truss future.
+Liz Truss has resigned as Prime Minster of the United Kingdom, making her the shortest tenured PM in British history.

-Truss’ tumultuous 45 days (at the time of writing) as Prime Minister have been unsteady to say the least.
+Truss’ tumultuous 45 days as Prime Minister have been unsteady to say the least.
 They started with her chancellor’s disastrous “mini budget” - which sent markets into a panicked frenzy and saw the pound hit its lowest ever rate against the US dollar - before we saw major U-turns on key policies, the firing of said chancellor, the stinging resignation of her home secretary, and reports of bullying amid important votes.

 And that’s just the tip of the iceberg...